hpc/charliecloud/doc/ch-grow_desc.rst

 :code:`push`
 ------------

-Push the local image described by the image reference :code:`IMAGE_REF` from storage to the repository described by the image reference :code:`DEST_IMAGE_REF` via HTTPS.
+Push the image described by the image reference :code:`IMAGE_REF` from storage to a repository described by the image reference :code:`DEST_IMAGE_REF` via HTTPS.
 See the FAQ for the gory details on specifying image references.

-Images pushed with this method have their file ownership bits fixed in order to support an uprivileged ecosystem and reomove sensitive information, e.g., :code:`uid/gid`.
+Images pushed this way have their file ownership bits fixed in order to support an uprivileged ecosystem and reomove sensitive information.
 All image files will be owned and group owned by :code:`nobody`, i.e., :code:`65534`.

-Options:

-   :code:`--image-dir DIR`
-    If specified, look for the image :code:`IMAGE_REF` in :code:`DIR`;
-    otherwise use :code:`CH_GROW_STORAGE`

 Compatibility with other Dockerfile interpreters
 ================================================